Are emails from WordPress not sending on your SiteGround website?

-We recommend SMTP.com or Sendinblue because they’re reliable, and they’ll work well with most websites.
+We recommend SendLayer, SMTP.com, or Brevo (formerly Sendinblue) because they’re reliable, and they’ll work well with most websites.
 In particular, these mailers are awesome for busy SiteGround sites that generate a lot of transactional emails.

 If you have a small site, you can use Gmail or the Other SMTP server option.